BoiseState/CS321-resources/examples/bitwise-operators-example/README.md

 See the javadocs for the examples for more information.
 Start browsing from docs/package-summary.html.
 Eclipse and IntelliJ will open web pages in HTML natively.
 For VS Code, you need to install the web browser plugin.

-See [Java Bitwise Operators](https://www.baeldung.com/java-bitwise-operators) for a brief tutorial.
+See [Java Bitwise Operators](https://www.baeldung.com/java-bitwise-operators) for a tutorial on bitwise operators in Java.